We accept submissions for fiction and poetry between August 1 and April 30.

 Between May 1 and August 1, we read only nonfiction.
 Please do not submit short stories or poems to this category.

 We are interested in creative nonfiction (memoir and personal essay) with contemporary themes.
 Our website has several examples of nonfiction we have published.

 Please query us first before submitting book reviews or interviews.

 There is no specific word or page count; generally, however, Colorado Review is most interested essays that are somewhere between 20 and 25 manuscript pages, though we have published both shorter and longer pieces of nonfiction.

 File types accepted: Word (DOC and DOCX), PDF, and RTF.

-Please limit poetry submissions to no more than five poems at a time and place all poems in a single document.
+Please limit poetry submissions to no more than five poems with a maximum of 15 pages at a time.
+Place all poems in a single document.

 If for any reason you’d like to withdraw a poem, please send us a message through Submittable.
 Please do not send requests to remove poems from your manuscript through Submittable’s “Open Editing” option.